Information for Adult patients who may wish to refuse the use of Blood / Blood Products.

 • Yes.
 We want to be sure that we treat every patient in a way which recognises their individual choices or religious beliefs.

 • In all cases hospital staff will respect your right, as an adult patient, to decide what will happen during your treatment.

-• If you are a Jehovah’s Witnesses you will probably be carrying an ‘Advance Decision to Refuse Specified Medical Treatment ‘(ADD), also known as ‘no blood card’.
+• If you are a Jehovah’s Witness you will probably be carrying an ‘Advance Decision to Refuse Specified Medical Treatment ‘(ADD), also known as a no blood card’.
 The information contained in the ADD will be recorded in your medical records.

 • Some Jehovah Witness patients also may wish to wear their own ‘No Blood’ wristband supplied by the Jehovah’s Witness Hospital Liaison Committee.
-This would not replace the standard hospital identification wristband.
+The hospital also has a supply of these wristbands.
+This would be worn in addition to the standard hospital identification wristband.

 What should I do if I know I am coming into hospital?